SupasinTatiyanupanwong/map-kit-android/README.md

 Abstraction wrapper that encapsulates Maps APIs of supported platforms for Android, allowing access to multiple Maps APIs while maintaining your application single codebase.

-Map Kit is currently provides support for Google Maps and Huawei Maps.
+Map Kit is currently providing support for Google Maps and Huawei Maps.

 ## Usage